Proper nutrition for diseases of the nervous system. Muscular dystrophy

 bilirubin, which is involved in digestion;

-lipofuscin, which provides the cell with energy in hypoxia.
+lipofuscin, which provides the cell with energy under hypoxic conditions.

 Treatment and prevention of dystrophies

-After making the final diagnosis and determining the type of dystrophy, it is necessary to immediately begin its treatment, which in this case directly depends on the severity of the disease and its nature.
+After making a final diagnosis and determining the type of dystrophy, it is necessary to immediately begin its treatment, which in this case directly depends on the severity of the disease and its nature.
 Only a doctor can correctly select the appropriate methods and drugs to eliminate such metabolic dysfunctions.
-However, there are a number of rules (measures), the observance of which is necessary for any type of dystrophy.
+However, there are a number of rules (measures) that must be observed for any type of dystrophy.

-1. Organization of appropriate patient care and elimination of all factors provoking complication (see causes of dystrophies).
+1. Organizing appropriate care for the patient and eliminating all factors that provoke complications (see causes of dystrophies).

-2. Compliance with the regime of the day, with the mandatory inclusion of outdoor walks, water procedures and physical exercises.
+2. Compliance with the daily routine, with the obligatory inclusion of walks in the fresh air, water procedures and physical exercises.

 3. Compliance with a strict diet prescribed by a specialist.

-As for prevention complex disease, then it is necessary to maximize the methods and measures for caring for oneself (or children), in order to completely eliminate, if possible, all negative factors that can cause this type of violation.
+As for preventing this complex disease, then it is necessary to maximally strengthen methods and measures for caring for oneself (or children) in order to completely eliminate, as far as possible, all negative factors that could cause this type of disorder.

-It must be remembered that strengthening your own immunity and the immunity of your children from the very early age, rational and balanced nutrition, sufficient physical activity and lack of stress - this is the best prevention of all diseases and dystrophy as well.
+It must be remembered that strengthening your own immunity and the immunity of your children from the very beginning early age, a rational and balanced diet, sufficient physical activity and lack of stress is the best prevention of all diseases, including dystrophy.

-Dystrophy is a pathology that is caused by chronic malnutrition and is accompanied by tissue atrophy.
-Dystrophy can occur in people at any age, but most of all this disease is dangerous for children in the first years of life.
-An illness at an early age leads to a delay in intellectual and physical development, a decrease in immunity, and disturbances in metabolic processes.
+Dystrophy is a pathology that is caused by chronic nutritional disorders and is accompanied by tissue atrophy.
+Dystrophy can occur in people at any age, but this disease is most dangerous for children in the first years of life.
+The disease at an early age leads to delayed intellectual and physical development, decreased immunity, and metabolic disorders.
 Severe and moderate forms of dystrophy are rarely observed in socially prosperous regions.

-Dystrophy is not always expressed by a person's weight deficit relative to his height, as is typical for all hypotrophic patients.
-During another type - paratrophy, there is a predominance of a person's weight over his height and the appearance of obesity.
-A uniform lag in both a person’s weight and growth relative to age norms is another type of hypostatural dystrophy.
-The most common and dangerous first type of disease - hypotrophic dystrophy.
+Dystrophy is not always expressed by a person’s lack of weight relative to his height, as is typical for all hypotrophic patients.
+During another type - paratrophy, there is a predominance of a person’s weight over his height and the appearance of obesity.
+A uniform lag in both a person’s weight and height relative to age norms is another type of hypostatural type dystrophy.
+The most common and dangerous first type of disease – hypotrophic dystrophy.

 Causes of dystrophy

-In the prenatal period, primary alimentary dystrophy is caused by pathologies intrauterine hypoxia fetus and placental circulation.
+In the prenatal period, primary nutritional dystrophy is caused by pathologies intrauterine hypoxia fetal and placental circulation.
 To the main risk factors during pregnancy include:

 • infectious diseases in any trimester;